 - Dairy products usually exacerbate diarrhea, but yogurt is an exception to that rule.

-- In addition to yogurt, consume plenty of water and fruit juices (except prune or apple), get plenty of rest, reduce stress, and eat a healthy diet.
+- In addition to yogurt, consume plenty of water and fruit juices (except prune or apple), get plenty of rest, drink lots of water, reduce stress, and eat a healthy diet.

 Have you tried using yogurt to treat diarrhea?
 Are there any methods we haven’t mentioned?